“A Priceless Reservoir of early American History”

 How would the APD affect me?

 The proposed APD bylaw would provide a participatory process for protection and an educational means for providing architectural information.
 A preservation commission consisting of town residents would review applications for construction permits in the proposed district.
-Decisions regarding new construction or demolition would be binding, while reviews of other proposed alterations would be advisory.
-Under the proposal, interior work, paint colors, roofing and most repairs would be exempt from review.
+Decisions regarding new construction or demolition would be binding, while reviews of other proposed alterations would be voluntary and are designed to help homeowners benefit from the expertise of the Commission.
+Interior work, paint colors, roofing and most repairs would be exempt from review.

 What are the advantages of establishing an Architectural Preservation District in Ipswich?